ARNEIS AND THE CLONAL SELECTION

 In the intervening years, and because of the important contribution to the clonal selection process by the C.N.R., the University of Turin and the Castello di Neive, a total surface–theoretically of 20 hectares–though some were previously misnamed–has now increased to today’s more than 1000 single-variety hectares of Arneis.

-It is reasonable to estimate that more than 80% of the vineyards in current production were planted with the CVT clones selected from Montebertotto and this fact is a source of great pride to Italo…
+It is reasonable to estimate that more than 80% of the vineyards in current production were planted with the CVT clones selected from Montebertotto and this fact was a source of great pride for Italo.

 In 1982, we made a wine that we liked very much with the remaining grapes from the clonal selection.
 We have jealously laid down these few, precious bottles in our cellarmaster Talin’s sand to protect them from light and sudden changes in temperature.
 And then Gino Veronelli made a suggestion, that he had witnessed Giorgio Gray do in similar circumstances.